coq/coq/doc/sphinx/addendum/miscellaneous-extensions.rst

 Rocq comes with an extension called ``Derive``, which supports program derivation.
 Typically in the style of Bird and Meertens formalism or derivations of program refinements.
-To use the Derive extension it must first be required with ``Require Stdlib.derive.Derive``.
+To use the Derive extension it must first be required with ``From Corelib Require Derive``.
 When the extension is loaded, it provides the following command:

 .. cmd:: Derive @open_binders in @type as @ident